acortesm/Excel-Projects/README.md

 2. Unhide Hidden Sheets: unhide all hidden sheets that do not appear in the Unhide dialog box.
 3. Unhide All Sheets: unhide all sheets, including the ones in the unhide dialog box
 4. Protect VBA Code: compiles VBA source code making it much harder to understand.

+How to Use Advance Charts?
+---
+When clicking on the advance chart you want to include in your dashboard/report, it will include both a table with the reference data, and the chart itself.

+In the table, black data correspond to the configuration of the dashboard, and white/blue data with variables information.
+In the Gauge Chart, in case of changing the proportion of each color (Black data), it is necessary to adjust the figure by clicking on the button included in the chart.

+As it is a free tool, only one chart of each type can be used in each Excel Sheet.

 Install/Uninstall the add-in:
 ---